WenytheRAQA/Mediqwiserq_repo/_posts/2023-07-23-Legacy-Software.md

 tags:
   - IEC 62304
   - SaMD
+  - Legacy Device
 last_modified_at: 2023-07-23
 ---

-There are some scenarios that you may consider to convert your existing software product to a medical device or bring a legacy software item into part of your Software as Medical Device (SaMD):
+It has been more and more often that equipment and software companies providing their products to clinics and hospitals are, actively or passively, due to requests from the regulatory authorities, documenting/filing their products as medical devices.
+Such changes in the status of a product particularly often occur on software.
+This is [thankfully] due to the huge progress in the use of software in improving physical and mental health.
+Common scenarios that a company needs to consider converting an existing software product to a medical device or bringing a legacy software item into part of a Software as Medical Device (SaMD) include:

-- Your device was not deemed a medical device, but now it is (e.g., due to a regulatory change),
+- Your device was not deemed a medical device, but now it is (e.g., due to a regulatory change, your device was for general purposes and you now want to have one with a medical claim),
-- You are considering market entry and realize that conforming to an international standard will be a good approach.
+- You are considering market entry and realize that conforming to an international standard will be a good approach,
 - Your device was a health software, but with a new feature(s) or a modified claim, your device now meets the definition of medical devices,
   - by the way, in this situation, you may want to check the FDA guidance [Multiple Function Device Products: Policy and Considerations](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/multiple-function-device-products-policy-and-considerations)
 - You are not a medical device company; however, your customer(s) asks you to follow IEC 62304.